sgmurphy/wordpress-plugins/featured-image-from-url/readme.txt

 = What are the disadvantages of external images?

 * No image optimization or thumbnails by default.
-You can fix that with CDN + Optimized Thumbnails feature (performance settings).
+You can fix that with 'Optimized Images' feature.

 = What are the advantages of external images?